Small Camper Remodel Tips, Ideas, & Makeover Cost

 1. Simple Dining Area to a Cozy Banquette

 Choose a custom banquette in your kitchen for an RV space-saving option for dining and working.
 Banquette seating usually maximizes kitchen space in an RV and can also serve as a hidden storage area.
-All you need are comfortable couches and a little table in the center of your banquette where you can eat, work or play games with your family.
+All you need are comfortable couches and a little table in the center of your banquette where you can eat, work, or play games with your family.

 2. Upgrade Your Toilet

 Replace the toilet in your RV to make life on the road easier.
 When selecting a camper van toilet, choose one compatible with your camping needs.
-For example, a gravity flush toilet or a portable RV toilet is ideal for your RV remodel.
+For example, a gravity flush or portable RV toilet is ideal for your RV remodel.
 Also, consider a composting toilet as an eco-friendly solution to help minimize water use.

 3. Replace the RV Bathroom with a Bathroom Vanity